The Irishman – London Film Festival 2019 – Film Review

 Even when such code is broken, there is no elaborate deliberation instead we and others are merely told that ‘it is what it is’.
 The concept of respect features regularly within the film and in one notable scene Al Pacino discusses acceptable times for lateness, is it 10 minutes or 15 minutes?
 At such point you may find yourself agreeing with either character in such a compelling scene and Pacino delivers a tremendous performance.

 Indeed, the dialogue is rich, which is a Scorsese trait, with many monologues as the characters reflect over the decades.
 Perhaps such discourse could have been shortened but this may have resulted in a loss of the overall impact of catharsis over the film’s three acts.
-Plus, this may have detracted from the personal feel to The Irishman as we are privy to the voiceover by De Niro as he reflects on life via flashbacks from the confines of a nursing home.
+Plus, this may have detracted from the personal feel to The Irishman, as we are privy to the voiceover by De Niro, as Frank reflects on life via flashbacks from the confines of a nursing home.

 Given that De Niro’s character Frank became a key member in a union and formed a friendship with Jimmy Hoffa, there is a degree of political focus in the film which may be reminiscent of other Scorsese films.
 The Irishman interweaves historical footage from John F Kennedy’s political reign to convey the sense of dismay during the political turmoil.